 Phase 3: Printing the artwork

-Importing the exported .stl file from Fusion into the 3d printing software for the 3d printer was straightforward, but there was more to be learned about the technical aspects of 3d printing.
+Importing the exported .stl file from Fusion into the 3d slicing software, which prepares the artwork for the 3d printer, was straightforward, but there was more to be learned about the technical aspects of 3d printing.

 3-D Printing technologies